Links to websites of interest:

 - A knowledge hub based on the UK colour magazine publication The Searcher with news and features from the world of metal-detecting.

 - A valuable archive on precision balances and other scales from Germany and Central Europe.
-It was collected by the late Hans Jenemann (an ISASC(E) member) and has been digitised by two current members.
+It was collected by the late Hans Jenemann (an ISASC(E) member) and has been digitised.
 Thomas Allgeier and Ritzo Holtman have rescued high-quality photos of these beautiful artefacts and have also incorporated a searchable index of Hans Jenemann's original research papers.
 Brilliant!

 - As unusual measuring devices go, the cran / half-cran / quarter-cran baskets of the Scots herring fishery are in a class of their own.
 Here is a well-referenced Internet article.